-When your project needs a transistor there are tons of choices.
+When your project needs a transistor, there are tons of choices.
 Which makes answering the question “Which transistor should I use or buy?” a daunting task.
-Fear not, before wading through spec sheet after spec sheet consider of these 4 general purpose transistors.
+Fear not, before wading through spec sheet after spec sheet, consider one of these four general purpose transistors.
 Every electronics enginerd’s toolbox should have a few of each.

 Bipolar transistors come in small packages, can be driven by I/O pins directly, and are VERY cheap.
 There are two variants, the NPN and PNP.
 These little guys are the workhorses of most control circuits, for small current applications.
 You’ll commonly find through-hole parts in the 3-pin TO-92 style package.

 You can find most often NPN Transistors in low-side switch circuits.
 This configuration means whatever you want to control is connected between the “high” voltage and the collector of the transistor.
 Check out this post for more information on low-side vs. high-side switches.

 A common transistor I use is the 2N3904.
 You can easily switch big, like great than 12 volt loads with this transistor’s max 40 volt rating.
 Its current rating is only 200mA, but that is enough for most relays.

 For high-side switch circuits, you need a PNP style BJT.
 A high-side circuit is where the load sits between the transistor’s collector and the circuit’s ground.
 Its emitter connects to the “high voltage.”
 Since I recommended a 2N3904 for the NPN, I will suggest its complement: the 2n3906.
 Like the NPN, it has the same max voltage and current ratings: 40V and 200mA.
 Check out this post for more information on low-side vs. high-side switches.